Primitive/cards5 min read

 The workflow is three steps:

 1. Createnaive cards create --name "Marketing Card" --spending-limit 10000 returns a checkout_url for funding.
-Naïve creates the card on Stripe Issuing with the specified spending limit.
+Naïve creates the card on managed virtual cards with the specified spending limit.

 2. Fund & Issue — open the checkout_url to complete payment.
 Then run naive cards check-payment <card_id> to issue the card.
 Once active, naive cards details <card_id> returns the full PAN, CVC, and expiry.